-How to predict high performers in recruitment
+How to predict high performing graduates

-Over 19 different methods were evaluated in a broadly cited and well regarded paper.
+Over 19 different methods were evaluated in a broadly cited and well-regarded paper.
 Some of the methods like graphology (analysis of handwriting) have quite rightly been relegated to the dustbin of recruitment history.
 Others are essentially the status quo for most businesses (unstructured interviews & assessment centres for instance) and it throws up some interesting results.

 In this case, predicting performance means percentage increases in output, increased monetary value of output, and increased learning of job-related skills.
 Or, in other words, producing more stuff, of more value and quickly picking up more skills along the way in comparison to other colleagues.